aragonzkresearch/blog/blogo-input/posts/nouns-tech.md

 *2022-08-21 by AZKR*

 ## 1 Introduction
-This is a technical description of the outcomes of the work done by Aragon ZK Research (AZKR) during the exectution of the [joint proposal](https://prop.house/nouns/private-voting-research-sprint/3954) submitted to the Nouns DAO [Private Voting Research Sprint](https://prop.house/nouns/private-voting-research-sprint) by Aztec Labs and AZKR.
+This is a technical description of the outcomes of the work done by Aragon ZK Research (AZKR) during the execution of the [joint proposal](https://prop.house/nouns/private-voting-research-sprint/3954) submitted to the Nouns DAO [Private Voting Research Sprint](https://prop.house/nouns/private-voting-research-sprint) by Aztec Labs and AZKR.

 This document is part of the final documentation.
 Read the [Final report](nouns.html) for further information.